-HyperBound is a completed game hack project that I created as part of my senior project at Ryerson University.
-It follows the trials and tribulations of an unamed amnesiac, who is thrust into a world that is completely unknown to him.
-Using a variety of game hacking tools and an old Super Nintendo game as its basis, HyperBound explores different ideas associated with video games such as non-linear narratives and spacial storytelling.
+HyperBound is a game hack project that I created as part of my senior project at Ryerson University.
+It follows the trials and tribulations of an unnamed amnesiac, who is thrust into a world that is completely unknown to him.
+Using a variety of hacking tools and an old Super Nintendo game as its basis, HyperBound explores ideas associated with video games such as non-linear narratives and spacial storytelling.

-The main thrust behind this project was to use a video game as an interface for a large, hypertext narrative.
-By navigating through the game’s virtual space, the user uncovers choices and information that will affect the outcome of a larger unfolding story.
-While entrenched in the world of HyperBound, the user becomes the protagonist: with the ability to explore, get lost, and discover secret paths within the narrative.
+The main thrust behind this project was to use an existing video game as an interface for a large, hypertext narrative.
+By exploring, getting lost, and discovering secret paths within the narrative, the user uncovers information that will affect the outcome of an unfolding story.
 HyperBound’s core game-play mechanic is the use of glitches as a metaphor for mental deterioration.
 One of the central trials of the game’s story takes place inside the protagonist’s mind.
-If you fail this challenge, then the game world crumbles in a video game way: garbage blocks muck up the screen, dialogue becomes scrambled, and some of the hack’s content becomes completely inaccessible.
+Failing this challenge causes the game world to crumble in a video game way: garbage blocks muck up the screen, dialogue becomes scrambled, and some of the hack’s content can even become completely inaccessible.

-Since its completion, HyperBound has been distributed and displayed in a variety of different capacities.
-Its first public appearance took place as part of the 2007 Ryerson Axis New Media Festival where it met enthusiastic reviews from both students and faculty.
+Since its completion, HyperBound has been distributed and displayed in a variety of ways.
+Its first public exhibition took place at the 2007 Ryerson Axis New Media Festival, where it met enthusiastic reviews from both students and faculty.
 Later on that year, it was granted a larger installation space at Heaslip House for the second annual Toronto Nuit Blanche Festival.
-During the course of the evening, hundreds of attendees stopped by to play the game and experience the other installations in the exhibition space.
+During the course of the evening, hundreds of attendees stopped by to play the game on four available consoles.

 After its festival run, HyperBound found a second life as a digitally downloaded game.
 It has gained significant popularity in several online gaming communities due to its accessibility and the allure of its retro graphics and game-play.
-Over the past five years it has seen thousands of downloads, while the documentation video has racked up nearly fifteen thousand views on YouTube.
+Over the past ten years it has seen thousands of downloads, while the documentation video has racked up thousands of views on YouTube.

-More recently, HyperBound was featured in Auntie Pixelante’s book, Rise of the Video Game Zinesters.
-The write-up focuses on how the existing structure of a video game can be co-opted to create a new narrative, and I have included an excerpt below:
+HyperBound was also featured in Auntie Pixelante’s book, Rise of the Video Game Zinesters.
+The three page write-up focuses on how the existing structure of a video game can be co-opted to create a new narrative, and I have included an excerpt below: